 Getting on Shark Tank is no easy feat.
 About 40,000 companies apply each season.
 Of those, only 158 get to pitch in front of the sharks.
-And of those pitches, only 88 will air.
+And of those pitches, fewer than 100 will air.

 It’s a game-changing experience for the few entrepreneurs that actually make it onto your screen at home.
 Each episode attracts millions of viewers.
 Such an exposure is priceless.